 Adoption Hearings: Finalizing the Adoption Virtually

 One of the things I’ve loved is seeing that adoptions are still being finalized and court cases are still happening but in new ways.
 Whether it be through Zoom, Facetime, or via telephone, judges are celebrating new families being built.
-Though it gives me joy to see this, it also makes me a little sad that families aren’t being able to celebrate in a way that is typical.
+Though it gives me joy to see this, it also makes me a little sad that families aren’t being able to celebrate in a typical way.
 We are so excited when we have new additions to our family, and after waiting to be matched, going through failed adoptions, working through paperwork, we are ready to celebrate that we finally are a family.
 Yet, this is very different today.

 Cara and her family were anticipating a court date being set to finalize the adoption of the family’s daughter when the pandemic began.
 Though the couple might have had to wait to hold that court date, it was moved to a phone call.
-These hopeful adoptive parents would be on the phone at home and the judge, clerk and the attorney would be in the courtroom using a landline to speak with the couple over a speaker.
+These hopeful adoptive parents would be on the phone at home and the judge, clerk, and the attorney would be in the courtroom using a landline to speak with the couple over a speaker.

 “The day before our court date, we spoke with our attorney to understand how things would take place.
-He advised us to pause for one second after anyone stopped speaking in order to account for the delay of being on a speaker in the courtroom,” she said.
+He advised us to pause for one second after anyone stopped speaking to account for the delay of being on a speaker in the courtroom,” she said.
 “On the day of our court date, the clerk called us at the appointed time and placed on us a speakerphone in the courtroom where our attorney was present.”

 Cara’s court hearing went very much as an in-person hearing goes.
 She and her husband were asked a series of questions, and the couple was even asked to raise his and her right hands and take the judicial oath.
 (She notes that he even asked both her and her husband if both had raised those hands.)
 “At the end, they told us to have fun celebrating in our home and to be safe,” Cara said.
 Like other court hearings, the couple was asked the same questions and the same rituals were followed, but over the phone instead of face to face.